GusMuche/homebridge-zipabox-platform/README.md

 If you specify the batteryLimit parameter the plugin will try to get the battery value of the device of the accessory.
 To use this the device answer need to have a battery level status.
 If use correctly, Home app will indicate a warning if the battery level is under the specified battery limit.<br>
 ![Battery limit indicator](https://github.com/GusMuche/homebridge-zipabox-platform/blob/master/pics/batteryLowIndicator.jpeg?raw=true)<br>
-The information will be also displayed on the accessory pop-up.
+The information will be also displayed on the accessory pop-up.<br>
 ![Battery limit indication](https://github.com/GusMuche/homebridge-zipabox-platform/blob/master/pics/batteryLowAccessory.jpeg?raw=true)<br>